A thrilling time for adapted skiers and boarders

 “I started skiing when I was in elementary school, first grade, and I had a teacher; I think she worked at the Reading Elementary School as an assistant aide, but she also taught me how to ski,” said Mornis.

-Mornis is now 23 and attends Northern State University at Johnson where she majors in a combination of English, psychology and alternative medicine.
-On Saturday, she plans to attend the 13th annual United States Association of Blind Athletes Winter Festival.
+Mornis is now 23 and attends Northern State University at Johnson, where she majors in a combination of English, psychology and alternative medicine.
+Last Saturday, she planned to attend the 13th annual United States Association of Blind Athletes Winter Festival.
 It’s not for the first time.

-“I think I’ve been to all of the events except maybe one or two,” Mornis said on Wednesday.
+“I think I’ve been to all of the events except maybe one or two,” Mornis said last week.

 She credits her former teacher, Ann Ackley, with teaching her how to ski, and the Reading Elementary School winter programs.